-Staff is proposing to combine existing Article 502, Billboard Regulations, with existing Article 504, Sign Regulations, into the new Article 505, Sign Regulations, and reduce the billboard specific regulations to one paragraph that states the following:
+Staff is proposing to combine existing Article 502, Billboard Regulations, with existing Article 504, Sign Regulations, into the new Article 505, Sign Regulations, and reduce the billboard specific regulations to one paragraph (as previously directed by the Board of County Commissioners) that states the following:

-(Section 110.505.70, Definitions)
+(WCC Section 110.505.70, Definitions)

 "Billboard" means any sign larger than 450 square feet and/or identified in the most current billboard inventory list as maintained by the Washoe County Community Services Department.
-The total number of permitted billboards is determined by the most current billboard inventory adopted by resolution by the Board of County Commissioners and maintained by the Washoe County Community Services Department.
+The total number of permitted billboards is determined by the most current billboard inventory adopted by resolution by the Board of County Commissioners and maintained by the Washoe County Community Services Department."

 The existing code language (Article 502, Billboard Regulations) contains 14 pages of regulations for billboards which is misleading and confusing as it contains regulations for allowed locations, size, height, and other criteria but also contains language that prohibits all new billboards.
-Section 110.505.35, Prohibited Signs, and Section 110.505.65, Billboards, of the proposed code will result in the same billboard restrictions without the misleading and confusing code language.
+WCC Section 110.505.35, Prohibited Signs, and WCC Section 110.505.65, Billboards, of the proposed code will result in the same billboard restrictions without the misleading and confusing code language.
 The proposed Code does not allow for construction of any new billboards.

-Exhibit C of this staff report is a recently completed draft inventory of all existing billboards in unincorporated Washoe County.
+Exhibit D of this staff report is a recently completed draft inventory of all existing billboards in unincorporated Washoe County.
 According to this draft inventory, Washoe County has experienced a steady and consistent reduction in the number of billboards in recent years.
-According to the latest draft inventory, there are 30 billboards in the unincorporated Washoe County and staff expects this trend of billboard reduction to continue with the adoption of this proposed Sign Code.
+According to the latest draft inventory, there are 30 billboards in the unincorporated portion of Washoe County and staff expects this trend of billboard reduction to continue with the adoption of this proposed Sign Code.

-Staff spent many hours diligently photographing and locating billboards in unincorporated Washoe County to update the Billboard Inventory adopted by the County Commission on December 10, 2002.
+Staff spent many hours locating and diligently photographing billboards in unincorporated Washoe County to update the Billboard Inventory adopted by the Board on December 10, 2002.
 The Billboard Inventory is maintained by the Planning and Development Division.
 The inventory was updated, as much as possible, to remove billboards no longer located in the unincorporated County, to remove signs classified as "off premise" in the current Code which will no longer be considered as a billboard in the proposed Code, and to correct parcel information, property owners, and sign company contacts for each individual billboard.
 This update process has been ongoing since November 2013 and was completed in order to accompany the Sign Code amendment update.
 Billboards found to no longer be within the unincorporated County include several along Interstate 80 East located on the parcels recently transferred to Storey County; billboards removed as the result of new development, damaged by natural occurrences, or removed by a property owner; and, billboards on property now located within the City of Reno or the City of Sparks.
-Staff will ask the County Commission to adopt the draft Billboard Inventory by resolution concurrent with the action to review and adopt the proposed Sign Code.